Skip to main content

 *

-* @return array of int, int double
+* @return array of int, int double.
+If the name is not in the LinkedList, return null.

 */

-public double[] totalStats(String name, char gender)
+public double[] totalStats(String name)

 The methods described in sections 2.3 and 2.4 will become more clear as you read the rest of the assignment.